-We obtained management's impairment analysis, including analysis of impairment indicators and impairment test models.
+We obtained management's impairment analysis, including analysis of impairment

 We involved business valuation specialists in the testing of the impairment analysis and calculation of recoverable amounts performed by the management.
 We analysed the assumptions underlying management forecast.
 We compared natural resource and commodity prices used in the calculation of recoverable amounts to available market forecasts.
 We compared the discount rate and long-term growth rates to general market indicators and other available information.
 We tested the mathematical accuracy of the impairment models and assessed their sensitivity to changes in assumptions.